-You can learn “listening skills” which will, if you practice them, enable you to not “spring” too soon.
-You can learn to clarify what is being said and the person on the other end of the conversation may come away feeling as if they communicated successfully.
+You can learn listening skills that will, if you practice them, enable you to not “spring” too soon.
+You can learn to clarify what is being said, and the person on the other end of the conversation may come away feeling as if they communicated successfully.

-At the end of the person’s sharing “they” may be frustrated by the lack of listening we displayed.
+At the end of the person’s sharing, they may be frustrated by the lack of listening we displayed.
 Maybe they are right.
 Maybe we blew it all off, tuned ourselves out.
-Maybe we did a “good enough” job of listening, but it wasn’t good enough.
+Maybe we did a “good enough” job of listening, but it wasn’t good.
 Maybe we got lucky.
-Maybe they leave feeling a bit better for having spent the time in conversation.
-They might feel any of the above listed items or they might feel something else and we might not be given the chance to find out just how we did during that conversation.
+Maybe they left feeling a bit better for having spent the time in conversation.
+They might feel any of the above, or they might feel something else, and we might not be given the chance to find out just how we did during that conversation.
 There are times when we only get one shot at listening and turning it into truly hearing what the other person is telling us.

 Music is a major part of my life.
 I listen, I sing, and yet I don’t hear all of its richness due to a hearing loss.
 I can hear harmonies, but not the richness that is present.
-I miss what the composer intended me to hear.
+I miss what the composer intended that I hear.
 If I use headphones I can hear more, but not all of the richness that is present.
 Headphones can be a pain.
-I have an, I need to use them/wish I didn’t need to use them, relationship with my “Plantronics.”
-To hear the rich and fuller sounds of the music I must wear them.
+To hear the richer and fuller sounds of the music, I must wear them.
 I must use them when I Skype.
 I must be tuned into the other person.

 Recently I decided that I needed to revisit the hearing instrument market.
-I had worn one such gadget during the mid 80’s to the late 90’s.
+I had worn one such gadget from the mid ’80s to the late ’90s.
 The gadget was big and not very effective.
-When I moved to Germany I stopped wearing it.
+When I moved to Germany, I stopped wearing it.
 I would live without hearing because it felt better to not have that gargantuan thing in my right ear.
 I would also be rid of the background noises that were not wanted.
 Hearing was not pleasant.